All Episodes

 That would be cool.

-And this in this election year, crazier things have happened.
+In this election year, crazier things have happened.

-And it's also trade and a whole bunch of other issues that get piled on to this.
+And it's also trade and a whole bunch of other issues that get piled onto this.

-Um but Trump acts like a calculating politician on this one.
+But Trump acts like a calculating politician on this one.

-All right, you could say opportunistic.
+You could say opportunistic.

 And somehow the media always finds a way to bash him.